 Extol has launched a new Digital Development Center (DDC) to provide parts and engineering support to help its customers develop high-value applications for additive manufacturing using HP Multi Jet Fusion technology.

-Design engineers commonly ask me, “How strong will my staked joint be?”
-Usually, they are designing a plastic assembly that needs to be staked, and they need to know how to design the part so that it will be strong enough for their application.
-They are looking for a straightforward answer, like 450 N. If they know how strong one stake point will be, they can plan how many stake points they need and where to locate them.
+Design engineers often ask us, “How strong will my staked joint be?”
+Usually, they’re designing a plastic assembly that needs to be staked, and they need to know how to design the part so that it will be strong enough for their application.
+They just want a number, like 450 N. If they know how strong one stake point will be, they can plan how many stake points they need and where to locate them.
 The good news is that we can estimate the answer…

 So, you’ve seen the new revolutionary nanoSTAKE technology and you are wondering how you can get it on your next plastic staking application.
 There are two great ways to do that.
 You can purchase a turnkey nanoSTAKE machine directly from Extol, or you can purchase nanoSTAKE through your preferred integrator.
 Either way, you get expert technology service from our knowledgeable team.
 Let’s talk more about what is included in a nanoSTAKE integration package and how they work.

 If you do any hot-plate welding, you should start monitoring melt force to improve your weld consistency and quality.
 Extol’s Rapid Conductor hot-plate welder is equipped standard with three servo-driven platens: the upper and lower press platens, and the heated platen.
 Servo control eliminates the need for hard stops and ensures that all the pressure applied by the welder goes directly into the components being welded.
 It also allows the machine to control and monitor the forces throughout the process.
 Being able to measure the melt and seal forces means you can quickly detect and correct issues.